webdevankur/WebDesign_Landing_Page_Project_8/README.md

 ## What have i learned in this Project
 •	CSS Flexbox

-•	Background image and its properties
+•	Shape Transform:rotate

-•	picking color from an image to implement on my website
+•	Z-index

 •	Button customization